itmayziii/input-placeholder/README.md

 ### How does this library help?
 Instead of using the the standard [placeholder](https://www.w3schools.com/TAgs/att_input_placeholder.asp) attribute, this library helps use another HTML element, most likely a label as a placeholder.
+This library does not style the label at all, future support may be added in the future, instead it hide / shows the placeholder when appropriate.

 ## How to use

 ### Plain JS
 1. Load this library via a script tag or use a module bundler.
+2. Add the class _label-placeholder_ to the input element you are targeting.
+3. Ensure that the label _for_ attribute matches the _id_ attribute of the input.
-2. Once the DOM is ready run `new InputPlaceholderHandler.InputPlaceholderHandler.initialize();`
+3. Once the DOM is ready run `new InputPlaceholderHandler.InputPlaceholderHandler.initialize();`

 ### Typescript
 1. Import the library `import InputPlaceholderHandler from 'InputPlaceholderHandler';`
+2. Add the class _label-placeholder_ to the input element you are targeting.
+3. Ensure that the label _for_ attribute matches the _id_ attribute of the input.
-2. Once the DOM is ready run `new InputPlaceholderHandler().initialize();`
+4. Once the DOM is ready run `new InputPlaceholderHandler().initialize();`